frictionlessdata/datapackage-pipelines/README.md

     - List of field names which should be used as the lookup key
     - String, which would be interpreted as a Python format string used to form the key (e.g. `{<field_name_1>}:{field_name_2}`)
   - `delete` - delete from data-package after joining (`False` by default)
-- `target` - Target resource to hold the concatenated data.
+- `target` - Target resource to hold the joined data.
 Should define at least the following properties:
   - `name` - as in `source`
-  - `key` - as in `source`
+  - `key` - as in `source`, or `null` for creating the target resource and performing _deduplication_.
 - `fields` - mapping of fields from the source resource to the target resource.
   Keys should be field names in the target resource.
   Values can define two attributes: